Abdelrhman-AK/WinPaletter/.github/ISSUE_TEMPLATE/7-question-support.md

 ---
 name: "❓ Question or support request"
-about: "Questions and requests for support."
+about: "Ask for help or support"
 title: "❓ [Question, Support request]"
 labels: "Type: ❓ Question"
 assignees: Abdelrhman-AK